robert-oros/music-player/README.md

 3. **Managing Audio Files:**
     - Delete audio files using the provided links in the table.
-    - Edit functionality is not yet available and is under development.
+    - Edit functionality.

 4. **Current Song Display:**
-    - Selecting and displaying the current song is under development.
+    - Displaying the current song is under development.

 ## API Documentation